 Onam is the biggest festival of the year in India's southern state of Kerala.
 Much of the state's culture is showcased during Onam festivities.
 These Kerala Onam pictures reveal the color and splendor of the celebrations.

 Celebrations start with the Thripunithura Athachamayam festival on Atham (10 days before Onam) in Thripunithura, near Ernakulam in Kochi.
 In earlier times, the festival was celebrated in commemoration of the King of Kochi.
 He marched from Tripunithura to the Vamanamoorthy Temple in Thrikkakara (also known as Thrikkakara Temple).
 The era of royalty had ended but the festival is still celebrated with all its glory to mark the beginning of Onam.
-It includes a street parade accompanied by decorated elephants and floats, musicians, and various traditional Kerala art forms.
+It includes a street parade with floats, musicians, and various traditional Kerala art forms such as theyyam.

 Onam Flower Market

 Flowers for sale at street market on the eve of the Onam festival.
 These flowers will be used to make pookalams (floral carpets).Continue to 4 of 13 below.

 Decorative pookalams (floral carpets) are a highlight of Onam festival celebrations and the most prominent ritual.
 The creating of pookalams traditionally starts on Atham, and a new ring of flowers is added each day up until the main day of Onam.
 Contests for making the best pookalams are also held across Kerala during the festival.Continue to 5 of 13 below.